flyboy101/Cookbook/Data directory.md

 # Directory structure and content

 This section provides an overview of the structure of Bitcoin Core directories.
-This may result useful if you wish to understand Bitcoin Core data structure und send a friend (or the future yourself) the entire blockchain, avoiding him a hefty download.
+Understanding the data structure of Bitcoin Core is useful if you wish to send a friend (or the future yourself) the entire blockchain, avoiding a hefty download.

 ## Data directory location